RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 The best UK universities overall

 The top 10 universities overall covered a lot of ground.
-Overall, St Andrews University in Scotland is the best UK university for the second year running, scoring full marks across the board and the best for student satisfaction.
-This was followed by the University of Sheffield and the University of Bath who both moved their way up into the top three from 2023.
+Overall, St Andrews University in Scotland is the best UK university for the third year running, scoring full marks across the board and the best for student satisfaction.
+This was followed by Loughborough University and University of Sheffield.

 The best UK university for graduate prospects